awardstrobehello/pokenator/README.md

 # Pokénator
 Inspired by Akinator, Pokénator is a pokemon guessing game.
 It tries to guess what Pokemon the user is thinking of in a limited number of guesses.
-Uses fuzzy logic to handle uncertainty and subjective questions (cute, cool, intimidating, etc).
+Uses pure fuzzy logic for types, colors, and subjective characteristics: cute, cool, intimidating, etc.

 ## Core Components
-- Fuzzy logic implementation, like Akinator
+- Pure fuzzy logic implementation, like Akinator

-## TO-DO
-- Get fuzzy scores of pokemon as JSON file (done)
-- Link endpoints to Azure (CosmoDB, Storage)

-## Structure (Planned)
+## Structure
 backend /
 ————/ Program.cs  — Game control
 ————/ Models.cs
 ————/ GameState.cs  — What's been asked, what's possible, user answers
 ————/ LogicEngine.cs

-————/ Data /
+————/ Data /  — see sample .json documents
 ———————/ pokemon.json
 ———————/ questions.json

 ————/ PokenatorBackend.csproj

 frontend/